Stealthy Patch-Wise Backdoor Attack in 3D Point Cloud via Curvature Awareness: Preliminaries

 \subsection{Threat Model}

 Consistent with prior backdoor attack methods \cite{xiang2021backdoor,fan2024IBAPC}, we assume that adversaries operate under a white-box setting, where they have full access to the model architecture, can manipulate a subset of the training data, and control the training process.
-By injecting poisoned samples into the training set, adversaries are able to implant backdoors into the DNNs.
-At the inference stage, we assume that adversaries are constrained to black-box interactions, i.e., they can only issue queries to the backdoored models with arbitrary inputs.
+By injecting poisoned samples into the training set, adversaries can implant backdoors into DNNs.
+At the inference stage, the adversaries only need black-box query access to the trained model.